asimihsan/asim_ihsan_io/hugo/content/posts/healthy-breathing-with-a-smart-bulb/index.md

 also try a different exalation to inhalation ratio.
 A ratio of 1:2 (inhale for 3 seconds, exhale for 7 seconds) further encourages alertness, focus, and stress tolerance  [^1].

-Research suggests this patten optimizes the respiratory sinus arrythmia (RSA) and the high-frequency (HF) power in your heart rate frequency.
+Research suggests this pattern optimizes the respiratory sinus arrythmia (RSA) and the high-frequency (HF) power in your heart rate frequency.
 Changes in the RSA and HF of your heart beat are associated with a better capacity to adapt to stressful situations [^1].
 Breathing is not a magic cure-all for conditions, but breathing 6 times a minute is associated with reducing tension, insomnia, high blood pressure, and stress,